Topl/BramblSc/documentation/docs/tutorials/tutorials/obtain-funds.md

 ## Step 1: Create and Initialize a Wallet

 Before we can load a wallet with funds, we need to create the wallet.
-There are 2 steps to this process: creating the wallet's
-Topl main key and initializing the wallet state.
+There are 2 steps to this process: creating the wallet's main key and initializing the wallet state.

-### Create the Wallet's Topl Main Key
+### Create the Wallet's Main Key

-We will generate a new Topl Main Key for the wallet using `createAndSaveNewWallet`.
+We will generate a new Main Key for the wallet using `createAndSaveNewWallet`.
 This will also save the keyfile and mnemonic to the local file system.
 See [Create a Wallet](../../reference/wallets/create).

 1. Initialize a Wallet Key API to persist the keyfile and mnemonic.
 Here we are using the provided default implementation